tomzx/laravel-migration/README.md

 ## Getting Started

-The current implementation looks for a file `config.php` in the current working directory.
-Migrations are expected to be in a folder called `migrations`.
+The current implementation looks in the current working directory for a configuration file `config.php` and migration files in the `migrations` directory.

 ```
 your-project